-Tyne Subsea, has successfully completed its first commercial test in one of Europe’s largest commercially available hyperbaric pressure testing chambers.
+Tyne Subsea, has successfully completed its first commercial test in one of Europe’s largest commercially available hyperbaric chambers.

 In addition, the chamber can reach pressures of 450 bar and can simulate subsea water temperatures down to -2 degrees Celsius.
 The chamber is unique; often bigger vessels are limited in their abilities and can only simulate low pressure ratings due to their size.

 “We have spent the last 12 months completely renovating the Killingworth site.
-As well as commissioning and installing the hyperbaric chambers, we have put in new office and conferencing space, as well as automation systems and other testing equipment.
+As well as commissioning and installing the hyperbaric chambers, we have put in new office and conferencing space.
+In addition we have invested into automation systems and other testing equipment.
 We have the final two smaller vessels to install, but we are now able to offer the majority of our services to our global customers.”